 Think about it.
 You are indoors, covered with layers of warm clothing and subject to the dry heat produced by your furnace wood stove, or fireplace.
 Talk about a recipe for dehydration.

 Today I discuss some reasons why you need to drink water for survival.
-This may see rather simplistic and you may be saying to yourself, “yeah, I know that” and move on.
-Before doing so however, keep in mind that in a stressful disaster, survival, collapse, or SHTF situation, you are going to need to be healthy, alert, and physically able to deal with the toils of the environment and the chaos around you.
+This may seem rather simplistic and you may be saying to yourself, “yeah, I know that” and move on.
+Before doing so, however, keep in mind that in a stressful disaster, survival, collapse, or SHTF situation, you are going to need to be healthy, alert, and physically able to deal with the toils of the environment and the chaos around you.
 And for that, you need to be hydrated.